-The stage was designed by Munich stage architect Florian Wieder (Wieder Design Studio) — a sprawling homage to Fritz Lang’s Metropolis (1927), laced with steampunk, Blade Runner and Tron references.
-Show and lighting design were handled by Patrick Woodroffe and Roland Greil of Woodroffe Bassett Design.
-Technical consultant was Jeremy Lloyd (Wonder Works).
-Responsible for production and special effects: Nicolai Sabottka.
+The stage was designed by Munich architect Florian Wieder (Wieder Design Studio).
+His reference was Fritz Lang’s 1927 film Metropolis, with nods to steampunk, Blade Runner and Tron.
+Show and lighting design came from Patrick Woodroffe and Roland Greil (Woodroffe Bassett Design); Jeremy Lloyd (Wonder Works) handled the engineering.
+Nicolai Sabottka ran production and special effects.

-The centerpiece: a central tower of black steel, roughly 36 m tall and 60 m wide, fitted with around 45 m² of automated video surfaces, moving band platforms and flame effects.
-(Robe and Claypaky alternatively quote the tower height at 38 m — the difference is whether superstructures are counted.)
-Behind it a roughly 55 m wide back wall — not a video wall, but the carrier of a huge light display; on top a level at 12 m height for "sky-tracer" searchlights and pyro.
-At the front, two purpose-built 23 m tall PA towers with a 1.4 m × 1.4 m cross-section flank the stage, engineered for above-average wind loads.
+At the centre stands a black steel tower, 36 m high and 60 m wide, with around 45 m² of moving video surface, travelling band platforms and flame effects.
+Robe and Claypaky put the height at 38 m, depending on whether the superstructures are counted.
+Behind it sits a 55 m wide back wall: not a video wall, but a large lighting display, topped by a platform at 12 m for sky-tracers and pyro.
+In front stand two custom-built 23 m PA towers (1.4 × 1.4 m), engineered for high wind loads.

-The official Stageco data points for the tour.
-Every item carries the structural responsibility of a steel builder who has worked with the world’s biggest tours for decades.
+The official Stageco figures for the tour.
+Behind every entry stands a steel builder who has equipped the world’s biggest tours for decades.

 | Central tower | 36 m tall · 60 m wide · black Stageco steel · ≈ 45 m² automated video surfaces · moving band platforms · flame effects |